Anti-inflammatory diet: reducing inflammation through your plate

 Identify pro-inflammatory foods

-The main culprits: added sugar (activates NF-kB inflammatory pathways), refined vegetable oils high in omega-6 (sunflower, soy, corn), trans fats (still found in some industrial products), processed meats (charcuterie, sausages), excess alcohol, and ultra-processed foods in general.
-Reducing these foods is the first step, and often enough to see improvement.
+The main culprits: added sugar (activates NF-kB inflammatory pathways), refined vegetable oils rich in omega-6 (sunflower, soy, corn), trans fats (still present in some industrial products), processed meat (cold cuts, sausages), excess alcohol, and ultra-processed foods in general.
+Reducing these foods is the first step, often enough to see an improvement.

 2

-Omega-3 fatty acids EPA and DHA are the most powerful anti-inflammatories in our diet.
-They are found in fatty fish (salmon, sardines, mackerel, anchovies — aim for 2-3 servings per week), chia seeds, flax seeds, and walnuts.
-The ideal omega-6 to omega-3 ratio is about 2:1 to 4:1 — the Western diet is often at 15:1 or worse.
+The omega-3 fatty acids EPA and DHA are the most powerful anti-inflammatories in our diet.
+They are found in fatty fish (salmon, sardines, mackerel, anchovies — aim for 2-3 servings per week), chia seeds, flaxseeds, and walnuts.
+The ideal omega-6/omega-3 ratio is about 2:1 to 4:1 — the Western diet is often at 15:1 or worse.

 3